ducksonmoon/ducksonmoon.github.io/src/posts/angular-form-optimization-with-weakmap.md

 4. Use TypeScript's strong typing to keep the caching system maintainable
 5. Consider the memory implications, especially for very large forms
 6. Add proper cache debugging tools if your app is complex

-## What's Next for Us?

-This project has opened several new avenues for optimization:

-1. **Applying similar patterns to other complex components**: We've started using this approach in our data grid components with similar success.

-2. **Building a more general caching utility**: We're developing a more abstract caching utility that can be used across our codebase.

-3. **Exploring selector patterns**: Redux-style selectors with memoization offer similar benefits in a more structured way.

-4. **Better dev tools**: We're building better debugging tools to work with our caching system, making it easier to inspect cached values and clear caches during development.

-Have you faced similar performance challenges in complex Angular apps?
-What solutions have worked for you?
-I'm always looking to learn from others' experiences, so drop a comment below!

-_P.S.
-If you're interested in more posts like this, sign up for my newsletter where I share performance tips and patterns I discover in my day-to-day work with complex Angular applications._